Student Aid Rights and Responsibilities

-New York State TAP, federal aid programs, and Iona College aid programs have slightly different requirements.
-For specifics, please refer to the Iona College Catalog under Financial Aid.
+New York State TAP, federal aid programs, and Iona University aid programs have slightly different requirements.
+For specifics, please refer to the Iona University Catalog under Financial Aid.

 Financial aid awards for undergraduate students are based on a minimum enrollment of 12 credits per semester unless otherwise indicated.
 Therefore, the financial aid award of any student who does not enroll full-time may be revised to a lower amount, depending on the specific requirements of the programs involved.
 Students who plan to enroll less than full-time should make an appointment with an SFS counselor to discuss how their decision will affect their awards.
 Graduate program enrollment requirements vary; please contact your student financial services counselor for information.